 Use your mind — often.
 But that doesn’t mean just doing jigsaw or crossword puzzles, although studies have shown that those activities certainly don’t hurt.
 Dr. Isaacson stresses the importance of continuously working different parts of your brain — whether that’s learning a new skill or taking up a new hobby.

 “Learning something new, like a new language, helps to build vital backup pathways in the brain,” he says.
 “Learning new things helps to stimulate and challenge your mind, creating new connections within the brain’s neural pathways.”

-Dr. Isaacson is an avid Pokémon Go player, which he says was a great way for him “to learn something new, explore new places, get some exercise, and meet new Poké friends.”
+Dr. Isaacson is an avid Pokémon GO player (currently at level 39), which he says was a great way for him “to learn something new, explore new places, get some exercise, and meet new Poké friends.”
 He also tries to stay socially active by attending frequent Yankees games, and playing music with his band, the Regenerates.

 For more information on Alzheimer’s prevention, visit alzu.org.